Police: Two arrested after grandmother's report prompts investigation into child abuse, homicide

 Lewis and Miles remain in jail in lieu of $600,000 bond.

-Tulsa police detectives are actively investigating the case as remains of the brother have not been found, the post states, noting that charges could be amended depending on the outcome of the investigation.
+Tulsa police detectives are investigating the case.
+The remains of the brother have not been found, the post states, noting that charges could be amended depending on the outcome of the investigation.

 "A report of suspected child abuse is a request for an investigation to gather facts and protect the child from further harm.
 The person reporting the abuse does not need to prove abuse prior to reporting.
 Investigation and determination of abuse are the responsibility of DHS, law enforcement, and the judicial system."